 Stroke continues to be New Zealand’s second single biggest killer and the leading cause of serious adult disability.1

-Over New Zealanders experienced a stroke in the last year – that’s one person every 45 minutes.2 The number of people experiencing stroke will rise by over the next decade.
+Over strokes are experienced each year – that’s one every 45 minutes.2 The number of people experiencing stroke will rise by over the next decade.

-The Stroke Foundation of New Zealand is the only national charity in New Zealand solely dedicated to the prevention of and recovery from stroke.
+The Stroke Foundation is the national charity in New Zealand solely dedicated to the prevention of and recovery from stroke.

 For over 40 years, we have actively promoted ways to avoid stroke and dedicated ourselves to working closely with stroke survivors, their family / whānau and carers.